Benefits of Using Reports and Dashboards on the Reward Gateway Platform

 A client leader wants to help managers make recognition a consistent practice.

-The client leader uses the Manager Dashboard to compare how often the managers on their team send ecards over the course of a few months.
+A client leader uses the Manager Dashboard to compare how often the managers on their team send ecards over the course of a few months.

 Overall, dashboards are optimal for everyday analytics, while reports are useful to capture static data.
-Furthermore, dashboards are ideal for compartmentalisation (e.g. department or location) and better for ongoing monitoring of specific metrics and functions.
+Furthermore, dashboards are ideal for compartmentalization (e.g. department or location) and better for ongoing monitoring of specific metrics and functions.